All Episodes

 1-800-282-2882.

-Scott in Riverside California, you're next on the Rush Program.
+You're next on the Rush program.

 Hi.

-Hey, Roger, thanks for taking my call.
+Thanks for taking my call.

-Sure, thanks for calling, Scott.
+Thanks for calling, Scott.

 I'm a conservative.

-I'm a constitutionalist, and I I wanted to ask you your opinion.
+And I wanted to ask you your opinion.

 What part of the Constitution are we violating?

-The same part that we violated when we signed on to NAFTA, and that's the part that gives Congress, I don't know the exact provision provision, but it gives Congress and only Congress the power to regulate trade, not some international bureaucracy.
+The same part that we violated when we signed on to NAFTA, and that's the part that gives Congress, I don't know the exact provision, but it gives Congress and only Congress the power to regulate trade, not some international bureaucracy.

-They're allowed to sign treaties.
+They're allowed to sign, sign treaties.

-Well, now wait a minute.
+Well, now, wait a minute.

 Really?

-Well, you got to go back and read the founders' uh constitution, Scott, because treaties, uh, when they're signed, all the time sign over some authority, whether it's NATO, uh, whether it's uh even a a treaty of extradition between two countries where you're gonna extradite criminals, you give over some of your right to uh to to control those criminals, you send them to the other country requesting them.
+Well, you've got to go back and read the founders' Constitution, Scott, because treaties, when they're signed, all the time sign over some authority, whether it's NATO, whether it's even a treaty of extradition between two countries where you're going to extradite criminals.

 That's what treaties do, and treaties are allowed in the Constitution.